dlebansais/Method.Contracts.Analyzers/README.md

 }
 ````

 Note that `public` is the default access when the `Access` attribute is not present.
-If you need `private` you must specify it explicitely.
+If you need `private` you must specify it explicitly.

 If there is no `Access` attribute and the method is `static` or `async`, the generated code is also `static` (or `async`, respectively).
-Otherwise, you have to specify it explicitely.
+Otherwise, you have to specify it explicitly.

 ## Configuration